ziiqii/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the _displayed person list_.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e., adding of tags is not cumulative.
+* When editing tags, the existing tags of the person will be removed (i.e., adding of tags is not cumulative).
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-* Duplicate names are not allowed i.e., editing a person's name to become the same as another existing person is not allowed.
+* Duplicate names are not allowed (i.e., editing a person's name to become the same as another existing person is not allowed).

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.